TheZombieCloud/TheZombieCloud.github.io/README.md

 # Alexander's Personal Website

-Just a website that holds basic information of what I have done during my life and some of the milestone I have reached.
+Just a website that holds basic information of what I have done during my life and some of the milestones I have reached.

 Website uses HTML, CSS, Bootstrap, JavaScript, SASS, and LESS.